AdaCore/spark2014/docs/lrm/source/packages.rst

 Use of Initial_Condition and Initializes Aspects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. centered:: **Static Semantics**

 To ensure the correct semantics of the Initializes and Initial_Condition
 aspects, when applied to library units, language restrictions (described below)
 are imposed in |SPARK| which have the following consequences:

+.. _tu-cbatu-use_of_initial_condition_and_initializes_aspects-01:

-   - During the elaboration of a library unit package (spec or body),
+1. During the elaboration of a library unit package (spec or body),
-     library-level variables declared outside of that package
+   library-level variables declared outside of that package cannot be
-     cannot be modified and library-level variables declared
+   modified and library-level variables declared outside of that
-     outside of that package can only be read if
+   package can only be read if

-       * the variable (or its state abstraction) is mentioned in the
+   a. the variable (or its state abstraction) is mentioned in the
-         Initializes aspect of its enclosing package; and
+      Initializes aspect of its enclosing package (from
+      :ref:`initializes_aspect`); and

-       * an Elaborate (not necessarily an Elaborate_All) pragma
+   b. an Elaborate (not necessarily an Elaborate_All) pragma ensures
-         ensures that the body of that package has been elaborated.
+      that the body of that package has been elaborated (from
+      :ref:`elaboration_issues`).

+.. _tu-cbatu-use_of_initial_condition_and_initializes_aspects-02:

-   - From the end of the elaboration of a library package's body to the
+2. From the end of the elaboration of a library package's body to the
-     invocation of the main program (i.e., during subsequent library unit
+   invocation of the main program (i.e., during subsequent library
-     elaboration), variables declared in the package (and constituents of state
+   unit elaboration), variables declared in the package (and
-     abstractions declared in the package) remain unchanged.
-The
+   constituents of state abstractions declared in the package) remain
-     Initial_Condition aspect is an assertion which is checked at the end of the
+   unchanged.
+The Initial_Condition aspect is an assertion which is
-     elaboration of a package body (but occurs textually in the package spec).
+   checked at the end of the elaboration of a package body (but occurs
+   textually in the package spec see :ref:`initial_condition_aspect`).
-     The initial condition of a library level package will remain true from this
+   The initial condition of a library level package will remain true
-     point until the invocation of the main subprogram (because none of the
+   from this point until the invocation of the main subprogram
-     inputs used in computing the condition can change during this interval).
+   (because none of the inputs used in computing the condition can
-     This means that a package's initial condition can be assumed to be true
+   change during this interval).
+This means that a package's initial
+   condition can be assumed to be true both upon entry to the main
-     both upon entry to the main subprogram itself and during elaboration of any
+   subprogram itself and during elaboration of any other unit which
-     other unit which applies an Elaborate pragma to the library unit in
+   applies an Elaborate pragma to the library unit in question (note:
-     question (note: an Initial_Condition which depends on no variable inputs
+   an Initial_Condition which depends on no variable inputs can also
-     can also be assumed to be true throughout the execution of the main
+   be assumed to be true throughout the execution of the main
    subprogram).

+.. _tu-cbatu-use_of_initial_condition_and_initializes_aspects-03:

-   - If a package's Initializes aspect mentions a state abstraction whose
+3. If a package's Initializes aspect mentions a state abstraction
-     refinement includes constituents declared outside of that package,
+   whose refinement includes constituents declared outside of that
-     then the elaboration of bodies of the enclosing packages of those
+   package, then the elaboration of bodies of the enclosing packages
-     constituents will precede the elaboration of the body of the package
+   of those constituents will precede the elaboration of the body of
+   the package declaring the abstraction (as a consequence of the
-     declaring the abstraction.
-The idea here is that all constituents
+   rules given in :ref:`elaboration_issues`).
+The idea here is that
-     of a state abstraction whose initialization has been promised are
+   all constituents of a state abstraction whose initialization has
-     in fact initialized by the end of the elaboration of the body of
+   been promised are in fact initialized by the end of the elaboration
-     the abstraction's unit - we don't have to wait for the elaboration
+   of the body of the abstraction's unit - we don't have to wait for
-     of other units (e.g., private children) which contribute to
+   the elaboration of other units (e.g., private children) which
-     the abstraction.
+   contribute to the abstraction.

+.. _etu-use_of_initial_condition_and_initializes_aspects-ss:

 .. centered:: **Verification Rules**

-.. _tu-use_of_initial_condition_and_initializes_aspects-01:
+.. _tu-use_of_initial_condition_and_initializes_aspects-04:

-1. If a read of a variable (or state abstraction, in the case of a
+4. If a read of a variable (or state abstraction, in the case of a
    call to a subprogram which takes an abstraction as an input) declared in
    another library unit is executable during elaboration (as defined above),
    then the compilation unit containing the read shall apply an Elaborate (not